Deploy Settings

 Running this operation will extract the schema from Umbraco and output it to the `.uda` files on disk.

-You can see a comparison between the information that is held in Umbraco and the information in the `.uda` files on disk.
+The following table gives you a full comparison between the information that is held in Umbraco and the information in the `.uda` files on disk.

 The table shows:

-You can also view details about a certain element by selecting "View Details".
+You can also view details about a certain element by clicking on either the ellipses or the loop.

 This will show the difference between entities stored in Umbraco and the `.uda` file stored on disk.